ufs-community/land-DA_workflow/docs/source/CustomizingTheWorkflow/Model.rst

          There is no separate ``era5`` format.
 It is the same as the ``gdas`` format, so users should select ``gdas`` for this parameter when using ``era5`` forcing.

+..
+COMMENT: Check whether this (above) is still correct!

 ``forcing_filename``
    Specifies the forcing file name prefix.
 A date will be appended to this prefix.
 For example: ``C96_ERA5_forcing_2020-10-01.nc``.
 The prefix merely indicates which grid (``C96``) and source (i.e., GDAS, GEFS) will be used.
    Common values include: ``C96_GDAS_forcing_`` | ``C96_ERA5_forcing_`` | ``C96_GEFS_forcing_`` | ``C96_GSWP3_forcing_``